NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        The particular property file in the example limits the range of the network's 5 inputs, and requires that the first output, y0, be the minimal of the 5 outputs.
-For an ACAS network, this means the network advises that the drone continue to fly straight, i.e. issuses a COC (clear-of-conflict) advisory.
+For an ACAS network, this means the network advises that the drone continue to fly straight, i.e. issues a COC (clear-of-conflict) advisory.

        The initial query is SAT, i.e. there exists an input within the specified